AliC13/Automotive-Protocols/uds-discovery.md

 Supported service 0x3e: TESTER_PRESENT<br>
 Supported service 0xba: Unknown service
 <br><br>
-with the above information we can either do a dump_dids o subfunction search, the 0x2f would be a very interesting service to play with. as a hint this module also contains a flag by reading the VIN.
+with the above information we can either do a dump_dids o subfunction search as we did before, the 0x2f would be a very interesting service to play with. as a hint this module also contains a flag by reading the VIN.
 Have fun!